YWCA Toronto

 About YWCA Toronto:

-Founded in 1873, YWCA Toronto works to transform the lives of women in Toronto.
-It primarily serves disadvantaged women, girls, and gender-diverse people.
-YWCA Toronto’s clients include women escaping domestic violence, recent immigrants to Canada, single mothers, low-income families, and Indigenous women.
-YWCA Toronto’s main programs include Housing, Employment, Support, Girls and Family, and Philanthropy.
+Founded in 1873, Young Women's Christian Association of Greater Toronto (YWCA Toronto) primarily supports underserved women, girls, and individuals of diverse gender identities.
+Their clients often include women fleeing domestic violence, recent immigrants to Canada, single mothers, low-income households, and Indigenous women.
+YWCA Toronto’s main programs include Shelter and Housing, Employment and Training, Support Services for violence against women, Girls and Family, and Philanthropy.

 My anchor